gdmoney/reading/the-joy-of-x.md

 ### Shapes
 - ***`a^2 + b^2 = c^2`*** - Pythagorean theorem - implies that space is flat, as opposed to curved
-- **parabolas** and **ellipses** are both cross-secriions of the surface of a **cone**
+- **parabolas** and **ellipses** are both cross-sections of the surface of a **cone**
 - **conic sections** - curves obtained by cutting the surface of a cone with a plane: circles, ellipses, parabolas, hyperbolas
 - **since wave** - horizontal or vertical excursions of something moving in a circle
-- nature's most basic mechanism of pattern formation - the emrgence of sinusoidal structure from a background of bland uniformity
+- nature's most basic mechanism of pattern formation - the emergence of sinusoidal structure from a background of bland uniformity
 - ***`Pi = C / D`***
 - ***`A = Pir^2`***